vpavlenko/study-music/parts/rock.md

 Metal
 ---

 - Esa Lilja.
-Theory and Analysis of Classic Heavy Metal Harmony
+Theory and Analysis of Classic Heavy Metal Harmony.
+(Caution: I suspect it may be esoteric due to overemphasizing the influence of power chord harmonics onto the chord patterns.)
 - works of James Boddington Jordan and Jan-Peter Herbst
 - https://www.youtube.com/@metalmusictheory5401
 - https://mtosmt.org/issues/mto.21.27.1/mto.21.27.1.garza.html